Globoplox/blah/src/stacklang/compiler/codegen/native/native.md

 Each anonymous can be stored into a register/a register can store an anonymous.
 Take the roots of the graphs, in order, and generate the node recursively depth first.

-DRAFT, branch selection:
-For Add and Nand, choose the order (right, left) to codegen:
-- Right then Left IF the left branch is shorter than right branch AND they have no common aliased node
-- else left then right, which is the logical intuitive order.
-Same for Load an Store: the into address is loaded first, then the value unless the value branch is shorter and they don't conflict.

 When generating code for a TAC:
 - Take all the anonymous (or Literal / Local / Global in some case) it needs